 Right outside San Gimignano’s walls, you can walk a section of the famous Via Francigena pilgrimage route that stretches from Canterbury to Rome.

-This ancient trail offers incredibly quiet, peaceful views of rolling Tuscan hills and a chance to literally follow in medieval pilgrims’ footsteps.
+Don’t miss out on its incredibly quiet, peaceful views of the rolling Tuscan hills and a chance to literally follow in medieval pilgrims’ footsteps.

 Eat The World’s Best Gelato